 - My favorite way to eat salad is with crackers.
 I love the salty crunchiness with the creamy egg salad.
 Any cracker will work, but my two favorites are sea salt rice crackers or crisp bread, which is very crunchy!

-- If you don’t have sour cream, Greek yogurt is a suitable alternative.
-If you love mayonnaise, use all mayo and leave out the sour cream or Greek yogurt.
-Any combination of mayonnaise, Greek yogurt, and or sour cream will work.
+- If you don’t have sour cream, Greek yogurt is a good alternative.
+If you love mayonnaise, use all mayo and leave out the sour cream.
+Any combination of mayonnaise, Greek yogurt, and or sour cream works.

 - Adding veggies gives the dish additional flavor and texture while also stretching it.
 One of my favorite tips for reducing the calories in a dish is to add vegetables.
 They add volume, which also lowers the calorie count per serving.